aditi424/Ghibli/README.md

    - Output Directory: client/dist
 5. Click "Deploy"

-The WhatsApp functionality is configured to direct messages to the number 73534##### with a predefined message.
+The WhatsApp functionality is configured to direct messages to the number you specify with a predefined message.
 This will work automatically after deployment.

 ## Local Development